 Onshore maintenance of floating wind turbines is under examination.
 Bringing floating turbines into port for repairs will reduce the need for expensive offshore vessels and specialised labour, and with advances in towing logistics, it may become cheaper to maintain floating wind turbines in port than offshore.
 However, it is not possible to determine whether it will be cheaper overall to maintain in port, as there will be additional costs such as electrical disconnection of the turbine.

 CAPEX and OPEX projections

-Figure 10 and Table 10 below show the projections of CAPEX and OPEX based on the assumptions described above.
+Figure 44 and Table 19 below show the projections of CAPEX and OPEX based on the assumptions described above.

-Figure 44: CAPEX projections (2023-mEUR/MW).
+Figure 44: CAPEX projections (2023-mEUR/MW) (updated in May 2025 after a correction).